Russia's Yandex.Drive plans to offer platform for operating car fleets - Up News Info

 The platform monitors vehicle movements, providing driving profiles and identifying dangerous driving.
 It also helps predict emergency situations and forecasts fuel consumption.

+Yandex also plans to spend $500 million on expanding its Yandex.Market market place and food delivery from grocery stores this year alone, expecting the e-commerce boom to continue, Shuleiko said.
+The figure does not include delivery from restaurants.

+“We are focused on fast and aggressive growth… and expect to switch to profitability in e-commerce in a couple of years from now,” he said.

-($1 = 72.0175 roubles) (Reporting by Gleb Stolyarov; Writing by Anna Rzhevkina; Editing by Katya Golubkova, Jason Neely and Edmund Blair)
+($1 = 72.0175 roubles) (Reporting by Gleb Stolyarov; Writing by Anna Rzhevkina and Katya Golubkova, Editing by Jason Neely, Edmund Blair, Kirsten Donovan)